 This is a fee estimate & subject to change.
 Please check with your clinician for an exact fee based on your unique clinical condition.

 White fillings are made out of a mixture of resins and glass fillers.
-These tooth coloured fillings are able to exactly match the shade and colour of your teeth, making them a wonderful option.
+These tooth coloured fillings are able to match the shade and colour of your teeth exactly, making them a wonderful option.
 Durable and aesthetically pleasing, they are suitable for restoring small tooth defects.

 Dental fillings are useful as they can help to:

 For large fillings/fillings which are very deep (near to nerve), there can be some inflammation in the tooth, making it more sensitive to contact.
-Sensitivity can also be due to a high spot on the filling that needs adjusting or maybe the nerve is degenerating due to the close proximity of the cavity resulting in irreversible pulpits.
+Sensitivity can also be due to a high spot on the filling that needs adjusting or possible degeneration of the nerve due to the close proximity of the cavity resulting in irreversible pulpits.

 Sometimes it’s just a reaction of the nerve to the work that was done around it.